Quansight-Labs/quansight-labs-site/posts/2021/10/jupyter-community-calls.md

 ## Why community calls?

 [Project Jupyter has a rich community calendar](https://jupyter.org/events) spanning different projects in the ecosystem.
-Albeit, these events are open to all, the content of the meeting can become daunting and exclusive.
+Although these events are open to all, the meetings can appear daunting and exclusive.

 This year, Quansight Labs took on the responsibility of reviving an existing series of events: the Jupyter community calls.